 Spring 2014 - A Reformation Seminar

 The 2015 Presbyterian Mission Yearbook for Prayer & Study, p.
 330

 Rev. Karen Moritz

-Karen will next be in the USA periodically.
+Karen will return to the U.S. and visit congregation in June 2016.
 Email her to extend an invitation to visit your congregation or organization.

 About Karen Moritz' ministry

 The leaders of the Evangelical Church of the Czech Brethren (ECCB) want to realize more potential for expanding the church’s ministries.
 Karen helps to help build relationships and facilitate mission work with Christian denominations of other countries.
 She works with several congregations and presbyteries from the PC(USA) that are involved in partnerships in the Czech Republic and helps the ECCB and Presbyterian congregations explore even more opportunities for such relationships.